hp4k1h5/terminordle/README.md

 ## data privacy

 This application makes no attempts to log or store or analyze any user data with the non-exclusive list of exceptions below.
 These exceptions should only apply if you are using the application in network (multiplayer) mode, and you are connecting to a server managed by [@HP4k1h5](https://github.com/HP4k1h5).
-In other cases, this software and its contributing authors make NO claims as to the reliability of service, or safety of connecting to any server, or the integrity of data privacy guarantees offered by those providers.
+If you are using it locally, this app collects no data.
+In other cases, this software and its contributing authors make NO claims as to the reliability of service, or safety of connecting to any server not managed by @HP4k1h5, or the integrity of data privacy guarantees offered by those providers.
 Other servers may be running modified or corrupted versions of this software or may have other data privacy policies that are not in alignment with those expressed here.

 ### possible data collection exceptions